Last updated on April 7th, 2021

 One of the most crucial aspects of rebuilding credit is creating a history of on-time payments and responsible use of credit products.
 While many might shy away from them, secured credit cards are an excellent option for those looking to bounce back from bankruptcy, default, or any other credit issues.
 Here are some other credit cards for bad credit to consider:

 Related Content with More Credit Building Credit Card Options

 There are a few takeaways from this article.
 First, it’s that rebuilding credit can have its perks.
 Sure you need to make on-time payments and keep your credit utilization low, but while doing that you can still buy the things you want.

-Second, there are plenty of options for bad credit out there.
+Second, there are plenty of options out there.
 Bad credit doesn’t mean you can’t get credit.
 A subprime credit score means you need to work on repairing your credit with the right credit cards.
 Using the options above can help you quickly repair your credit if you follow the correct advice.
 This advice includes:

 - Always paying your bills on time

 - Using your credit cards to make small purchases

 Need more help finding your perfect credit card?
 Here are a few helpful articles to guide you in the right direction: